Ethan-Heimer/SDL3Template/README.md

 This has been tested with makefiles- other build systems may need extra modifications and steps:

-- clone and Cd into repo
+- clone and Cd into repo \n
 `git clone https://github.com/Ethan-Heimer/SDL3Template && cd SDL3Template`